-Exhaust Brake Vs. Jake Brake
+Exhaust Brake versus Jake Brake

 Purpose

-Diesel engines don't use a spark to ignite the fuel mixture; instead, they simply squeeze the air/fuel mixture until it explodes with heat and pressure.
+Diesel engines don't use a spark to ignite the fuel mixture; instead, they simply squeeze the air/fuel mixture until it explodes with heat and back pressure.
 This "compression ignition" strategy means that a diesel can produce nearly as much negative power (resistance to forward movement) as they can regular power by harnessing the power of compressed air or the equivalent amount of vacuum trapped in the cylinders.

-Exhaust Brake Function
+Exhaust Brake System Function

-Jake Brake Function
+How a Jake Brake Works

 Drawbacks